efeefe/is/pages/02.stuff/blog-efeefe.md

 **[Tropixel](https://tropixel.org)** - Brazil-based network on arts, science, technology and society (since 2013 as a festival, reactivated as ongoing online group in 2020).

 ### Past projects

+**[On the Exactitude of Maps](exactitude-maps)** - Artwork and situated research on implications of geospatial data in contemporary society (2023).
+Created within the project CODE - Reclaiming Digital Agency (Impakt, Transmediale, CPDP).

 **[Distributed Design Mentor Scheme](https://distributeddesign.eu/resources/mentor-scheme/)** - Mentoring community-based projects (2023).